 Senior Associate

-Hilary is from a small town in Wisconsin and greatly prefers Missouri’s more mild winters.
-In November 2021, she married her partner, Shawn Statz, after getting engaged two years prior at the Eifel tower.
-They live in Columbia with Shawn’s two kiddos, Caleb and Jackson, and their grumble (a group of pugs), Chewy, Damon and Melvin.
-Her hobbies include a newfound interest in all things plants, teaching at Muse Pole Fitness, and being a member of COMO roller derby.
+Hilary is from a small town in Wisconsin; while she misses living on a great lake, she does enjoy the (slightly) milder winters.
+She and her husband, Shawn, live in Columbia with Shawn’s two kiddos, Caleb and Jackson, and their grumble (a group of pugs), Arturito, Damon, and Melvin.
+Her hobbies include all things plants, teaching at Muse Pole Fitness, and being a member of COMO roller derby.

 Hilary’s strengths include: Individualization, Maximizer, Strategic, Achiever, and Relator